 * Lawmakers increasingly look toward retroactive fix

-WASHINGTON, Dec 28 (Reuters) - President Barack Obama and congressional leaders were to meet on Friday for the first time since November with no sign of progress in resolving their differences over the federal budget and low expectations for a “fiscal cliff” deal before Jan.
+WASHINGTON, Dec 28 (Reuters) - President Barack Obama and congressional leaders were to meet on Friday for the first time since November, with no sign of progress in resolving their differences over the U.S. federal budget and expectations low for a “fiscal cliff” deal before Jan.
 1.

 With taxes on all Americans set to rise when rates established under former President George W. Bush expire on Dec.
 31, lawmakers would be able to come back in January and take a more politically palatable vote to cut some of the tax rates.

 U.S. stocks fell on Friday, with the Dow Jones industrial average dropping 0.48 percent as investors fretted about the lack of certainty.

 But some in the market were resigned to Washington going beyond the New Year’s Day deadline, as long as a serious agreement on deficit reduction comes out of the talks in early January.

 “Regardless of whether the government resolves the issues now, any deal can easily be retroactive.
 We’re not as concerned with Jan.
 1 as the market seems to be,” said Richard Weiss, a senior money manager at American Century Investments.